Parth097/JavaScript-Calculator/README.md

 # JavaScript-Calculator
-A simple calculator made usinng javascript
+A simple calculator made using javascript